tmmss1-iscte/WiFiSniffer/README.md

 This simple script can be used to capture Wi-Fi packets via interfaces that support [monitor mode](https://en.wikipedia.org/wiki/Monitor_mode).

-The captured files are named with the capture ID, timestamp, and channel (i.e. _CaptureA-2024-Nov-19-h12-m45-s32-ch-1._).
+The captured files are named with the capture ID, timestamp, and channel (e.g., _CaptureA-2024-Nov-19-h12-m45-s32-ch-1._).

 Reports of each capture are stored in a database as well in a text file for keeping track of each capture.